mohammadhy/devops-2025/README.md

 2. We Discover As Musch As Possible Everything That You Need Even On Production Like Find Leaks, Check Dockerfile And Trivy Also You Can Collects All Reports On [DefectDojo](https://defectdojo.com/).
 <img width="1849" height="216" alt="pipeline" src="https://github.com/user-attachments/assets/8a4a10a6-4106-4d4d-8ecd-05678cd7b6ba" />
 4. All tools run on Docker, each with its own Ansible playbook/role.
-5. We Have Vault (Secret Manager) To Protect Our Keys.
+5. For Key Secret Management We Use Vault To Protect Our Keys.
+6. For Logging We Cover Filebeat, Logstash And Elasticsearch.
-6. For Logging, Monitoring We Cover Prometheus And Zabbix , Elasticsearch And Also We Can Sends Alerts To Mattermost.
+7. For Monitoring We Cover Prometheus, Zabbix And Also We Can Sends Alerts To Mattermost.

 ## Table of Contents